-Much of Beni is also covered in dense jungle and rainforest.
+Much of Beni is covered in dense jungle and rainforest.
 Beni has more bodies of water than any other region of Bolivia and its vegetation is lush and dense.
-The ancient Mojeño lived and worked around Beni’s two seasons (the dry season when drought can be harsh) and the rainy season (during which large areas of the department experience flooding).
+The ancient Mojeño lived around Beni’s two seasons (the dry season when drought can be harsh) and the rainy season (during which large areas of the department experience flooding).
 Learn about them at the

 Because of its climate and rich soils, this department is Bolivia’s second largest agricultural center after Santa Cruz.
 Here you can see extensive fields of corn, yucca (manioc), sunflowers, rice, and many tropical fruits such as cacao (from which chocolate is made), Brazil nuts (one of the regions main crops and exports), soybeans, bananas, maracuya, guayaba, papaya, and many other citric fruits.
 Coffee is also grown extensively.
 Beni is also Bolivia’s largest cattle-ranching region.
 Official estimates calculate there are anywhere between 2 and 2.5 million heads of cattle throughout the year.
 Most of these are turned out to pasture and thus are naturally fed.

 In the region’s many rivers over 400 species of fish have been found (Trinidad has dedicated an entire museum to Beni’s fish fauna and it is the third largest of its type in South America ) called the